-Stay comfortable on the trail with ultralight backpacking chairs for big guys
+Ultralight backpacking chairs for big guys

-After much research and going through everyone’s websites, the backpacking chairs that I’ve found so far that I’m confident that will hold up my bulk are the following.
+After much research and going through everyone’s websites, the backpacking chairs that I’ve found so far that I’m confident will hold up my bulk are the following.

 If you know of a backpacking chair that weighs in under 3# and that will hold at least #300 of weight, let me know so I can add it to the list!